SonicGarden/copy-tuner-firebase-functions/README.md

 const { locale, blurbs, url } = getCopyTunerProps({ locale: 'ja' });
 ```

-or

-When fetching from the cloud storage cache
+- When fetching from the cloud storage cache

 1. Create functions in functions/index.js